 Download a card

 There is no requirement to obtain written evidence in the form of a letter from a doctor or the government that you are exempt.
 If you cannot wear a face covering you only need to say that you are exempt from wearing a face covering because of one of the reasons listed above or in the Scottish Government guidance.

-You do not need to prove to anyone that you are exempt, but if it would make you feel more confident in public you can request a face covering exemption card by completing our online form
+You do not need to prove to anyone that you are exempt, but if it would make you feel more confident in public you can download a face covering exemption card.

 Temporary removal of a face covering